The Subtle Art of Delegation

 Following are some interesting observations I have come across:

 - Fresher/Jr. Executives: For 1-3 years, the team members are on the learning curve but tend to pass on their tasks to others in the team.
 Some freshers are so overambitious that without grinding hard the right way or getting their hands dirty they want to switch to better roles or tasks.
-This is not a delegation or even team spirit.
+This is not delegation, or even team spirit.

 - Sr. Executives: After gaining some experience (at least 2-4 years) they are in a position to guide a newbie on tasks and download routine tasks to them.
 However, a line needs to be drawn on what tasks they will assign and what tasks they are supposed to do themselves where more experience is required.
 Blindly assigning all tasks to freshers and then blaming them for not getting the desired outcomes is not delegation.